-So you need to reconfigure all these settings once your iPhone or iDevice restarts.
+So, you need to reconfigure all these settings once your iPhone or iPad restarts.

 Visit an Apple Genius or Contact Apple Support

-Tried all these steps and still seeing that message “this accessory is not supported by this iPhone (or iPad/iPod)?
+Tried all these steps and still seeing “This accessory is not supported by this iPhone (or iPad/iPod)”?
 If so, it’s time to reach out to Apple Support.

 When your device continues to experience issues, we recommend you schedule a Genius Bar appointment, visit an Apple Authorized Service Provider, or contact Apple support by phone, online chat, or email.

-If your Smart Keyboard is less than 3 years old, you may be eligible for a replacement
+If your Smart Keyboard is less than three years old, you may be eligible for a replacement.

-Covered problems include the sensor and magnetic connector issues, sticking keys, repeating keys, unresponsiveness, and data connections issues.
+Covered problems include the sensor and magnetic connector issues, sticking keys, repeating keys, unresponsiveness, and data connection issues.